Do you want to become a copy editor? You can do it even if you don’t have a lot of experience in the field.

 2. Your main duties as a copy editor

-Below you can find a detailed list of responsibilities you may have to fulfill on that day-to-day basis:
+Below, you can find a detailed list of responsibilities you may have to fulfill on a day-to-day basis:

 - Evaluating manuscript submissions from writers